The Great Gatsby : the Romantic Quest photo

 Gatsby’s self-creation and transcendentalism

-In fact, James Gatz will be who he chooses to be, he will be his self-creation, a byronic Romantic rebel who hates anything that excludes the imagination.
+James Gatz will be who he chooses to be, he will be his self-creation, a Byronic Romantic rebel who hates anything that excludes the imagination.
 The emphasis on the power of the imagination probably owes something to the transcendentalists (Ralph Waldo Emerson and David Henri Thoreau).
 The latter rejected Calvinism and the materialism of society.

-Transcendentalism praised self-reliance, that is to say a liberation from habits, conformism and traditions in order to create one’s true self.
+Transcendentalism praises self-reliance, that is to say, a liberation from habits, conformism and traditions to create one’s true self.

 Romanticism (also the Romantic era or the Romantic period) is an artistic, literary, and intellectual movement that originated in Europe toward the end of the 18th century and was at its peak in the approximate period from 1800 to 1850.